About Pranav Bhanage

 Very interesting question, I think.
-I mean, Ill probably break it into two parts “The label worship” verses “The disciplined approach” is in two different parts to that.
-See, I mean, if you look at it from the perspective of a label worship, and if you look at the history of recruiting 100 years ago, the recruiting was entirely based on what he calls as references.
-So, you know, if I have a shop nearby my uncle says, Hey, why don't you hire this guy and he used to hire!
+I'll probably break it into two parts “The label worship” versus “The disciplined approach” there are two different parts to that.
+See, I mean, if you look at it from the perspective of a label worship, and if you look at the history of recruiting say 100 years ago, the recruiting was entirely based on what we call as references.
+So, if I have a shop, my uncle says, 'Hey, why don't you hire this guy?'
+And I used to hire.

-So the element that the human enterprise was trying to find out was actually, the elements of trust.
-“Can I trust this stranger in difficult circumstances, can I trust him with my money, can I trust her with my confidential data and ability to actually perform.
+So the element that the human enterprises were trying to find out was actually the element of trust.
+Can I trust this stranger in difficult circumstances?
+Can I trust him with my money?
+Can I trust her with my confidential data and the ability to actually perform for me to trust?

-Alternately it's gotten into, like in my personal opinion, it has gotten into like where almost putting the cart before the horse, that becomes so much blinded by the institutions with the names and etcetera..
-This whole element of ‘Why it is used’ is getting missed out in certain areas, and then it can become a bit more biased or can be perceived as becoming more biased.
+Alternately it's gotten into, in my personal opinion, we're almost putting the cart before the horse, we become so blinded by the institutions with the names, etc. This whole element of ‘Why it is used’ is getting missed out in certain areas, and then it can become a bit more biased or can be perceived as becoming more biased.

 It is!
 It is!
-I think it will pan out in front of our eyes, I think by the time we retire, we should be able to see some of it
+I think it will pan out in front of our eyes.
+I think by the time we retire, we should be able to see some of it.

-So over to the next question Pranav!
+So over to the next question, Pranav.